Colm1711/tweet_sentiment-_analyzer/README.md

 ### Acknowledgements

 The app was completed as a Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
-I would like to thank my mentor Mo Shami, my class mates, the Slack community, and all at the Code Institute for their help and support.
+I would like to thank my mentor Mo Shami, both tutors Gemma and Scott, my class mates, the Slack community, and all at the Code Institute for their help and support.

 Also to my friends and family who helped test site & provide feedback and most importantly patient with me during this time!